10 Biting Facts About Snapping Turtles

 Snapping turtle jaw strength—while nothing to sneeze at—is somewhat overrated.
 Common snapping turtles can clamp down with up to 656.81 newtons (N) of force, though typical bites register an average of 209 N. Their alligator-like cousins usually exert 158 N. You, on the other hand, can apply 1300 N between your second molars.

 Still, power isn’t everything, and neither type of snapper could latch onto something with the crushing force of a crocodile’s mighty jaws.
 Yet their sharp beaks are well-designed for major-league shearing.
-An alligator snapping turtle’s are capable of slicing fingers clean off and—as this video proves—obliterating pineapples:
+An alligator snapping turtle’s beak is capable of slicing fingers clean off and (as the above video proves) obliterating pineapples.

 Not impressed yet?
 Consider the following.
 It’s often said that an adult Macrochelys can bite a wooden broom handle in half.
 Intrigued by this claim, biologist Peter Pritchard decided to play MythBuster.
 In 1989, he prodded a 165-pound individual with a brand new broomstick.
 Chomp number one went deep, but didn’t quite break through the wood.
 The second bite, though, finished the job.